EMDCGuide/emdc-guide/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.5.0: March 31, 2022 =
+- Tweak: We enhanced and optimized the backend styles.
+- Fixed: We fixed a few PHP warnings when no add-ons are installed.
+- Fixed: We optimized the filters to add dynamic attributes in all frontend script tags.

 = 8.4.0: February 28, 2022 =
 - Fixed: We fixed the plugin requirements for Forms Addons version 2.2.1+
 - Fixed: We optimized the popular posts widgets display in edit screens